+He thought he would seize more gold in Parthia.
+It was a huge, rich empire that rivalled Rome's.
+Alas!
 In Parthia he met his fate.
 Both he and his legions were destroyed.

 So when Pompey and Caesar struggled for ultimate power, the Hasmoneans threw their support to Caesar, not the Temple-defiler, and promised to help.
 Pompey died in Egypt in 48 BCE.
 Caesar then chose Hyrcanus as high priest and leader of ethnic Jews.